 We’ve had great fun this summer visiting some of our favorite beaches.
-Now that my kids are old enough not to eat the actual sand, we’ve decided to make our own version of sand… and it tastes amazing!
-The recipe for these sand cakes is one that I remember tearing out of a magazine years ago (something ancient, like 2002!)
+Now that my kids are old enough not to eat the actual sand, we’ve decided to make our own version of sand… this sand cakes recipe tastes amazing!
+The sand cakes recipe idea I remember tearing out of a magazine years ago (something ancient, like 2002!)
 I fully remember, thinking that it was the type of sweet I wanted to save and make for my kids one day.

 I pulled the recipe out all wrinkled and torn this summer and it did not disappoint.
 These little sand cakes are rich enough to make the adults happy, and so fun – the kids will go crazy!
 A perfect treat for finishing off our wonderful season of beach going fun.